kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ---
 layout: page
-title: Kaltura iOS player API Base Methods
+title: Kaltura Player SDK API - Properties, Events, Notifications - iOS
 ---

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes how to use the iOS Player API base methods.
+This article describes how to use the iOS Player API base methods to managing properties, events and notifications.

+## Using the Kaltura iOS player API Base Methods
 You can access the entire Player API through methods that enable the following:

 * Listen and respond to Player events (addJsListener/removeJsListener), which enables you to react to internal player events, such as beginning, playing, and pausing: